PacktPublishing/Building-Serverless-Python-Web-Services-with-Zappa/README.md

 Design Rest APIs integrated with Zappa for Flask and Django .
 Create a project in the Pyramid framework and configure it with Zappa.
 Generate SSL Certificates using Amazon Certificate Manager.
-Configure custom domains with AWS Route53.
+Configure custom domains with AWS Route 53.
 Create a Docker container similar to AWS lambda.

 If you feel this book is for you, get your [copy](https://www.amazon.com/dp/1788837614) today!